How can I help?

 • If a student makes the required progress in their placement they move on to the next phase or are recommended for QTS at the end of their final placement.

-• If a student does not make the required progress in their placement, they have one opportunity to re-sit that placement in the same academic year.
+• If a student does not make the expected progress during their placement:

 • If a student does not successfully pass a re-sit placement their options are:

-• Re-sit the academic year; student will only be able to do this once
+• Undergraduate students may re-sit the academic year; a student will only be able to do this once.

-• Transfer to a non-QTS course (first year undergraduates only)
+• Transfer to a non-Primary Education QTS course (first year undergraduates only).